Repair Sheds

 14:00-16:00

-Using a range of recycled, used and found materials to create collage bookmarks and postcards.
+Explore the art of collaging with Edinburgh Collage Club.
+Using a range of recycled, used and found materials you’ll craft collaged bookmarks and postcards.
 Learn about the art of collage and how the act of sitting down and focusing on making, can have real benefits for your wellbeing.

 Sunday 24th August - Letters Fae the Locals – Refuweegee